polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **When to Use**

-To declare parameter types to be assigned to pallet configurable trait associated types during rumtime construction.
+To declare parameter types to be assigned to pallet configurable trait associated types during runtime construction.

 **What It Does**

 The macro replaces each parameter specified into a struct type with a `get()` function returning it specified value.
-Each parmaeter struct type also implements a `frame_support::traits::Get<I>` trait to convert the type to its specified return value.
+Each parameter struct type also implements a `frame_support::traits::Get<I>` trait to convert the type to its specified return value.

 **Doc. and Example**
   - [API Documentation](https://substrate.dev/rustdocs/v2.0.0-rc3/frame_support/macro.parameter_types.html)